THE VOICE FOR EQUITY IN TRANSPORTATION

 Board of Directors

-We actively engage with key congressional transportation committee and subcommittee leaders at meetings scheduled specifically for COMTO members during COMTO’s annual View from the Hill and Congressional Black Caucus Foundation Transportation Braintrust events.
-We educate local political leaders, transportation agency leaders, transportation stakeholder corporate executives and board members on diversity issues.
+We educate transportation agency leaders, industry stakeholders, corporate executives and COMTO board members on diversity issues.
+We actively engage with key advocacy and legislative groups as well as congressional transportation committee and subcommittee leaders at meetings scheduled specifically for COMTO members during COMTO’s annual View from the Hill and CBCF Transportation Braintrust events.

-We coordinate and collaborate with other trade organizations on issues that affect COMTO members and provide networking opportunities for businesses and agencies to build alliances and partnerships.
-Through our Small Business Directory database we promote visibility, contracts and partnerships for MWDBE business members.
+We coordinate and collaborate with other trade organizations on issues that aect COMTO members.
+We provide networking opportunities for businesses and agencies to build alliances and partnerships.
+Through our Small Business Directory database, we promote visibility, contracts and partnerships for MWDBEs.

-We keep members informed on innovations in transportation including self-driving drone taxis, Maglev trains, elevated buses and hyperloop transportation systems.
-We offer training programs to prepare the current and the next generation of transportation leaders on advanced technology in the industry.
+With an eye on innovation, we prepare the current and next generation of transportation leaders on advanced technology in the industry.